xStarbound/xStarbound/README.md

 This is a fork of [OpenStarbound](https://github.com/OpenStarbound/OpenStarbound).
 Contributions are welcomed.
 You **must** own a copy of Starbound to use xSB-2.
 Base game assets are not provided for obvious reasons.

-Compiled builds for Linux and Windows should be available in the usual place on this repository.
+Compiled builds for Linux, Windows and macOS should be available in the usual place on this repository.

 ## Changes